gregnewman/engaged-omnifocus-plugin/README.md

 # Engaged OmniFocus Plugin

 Inspired by the navigation concept in [Kourosh Dini's book Creating Flow with Omnifocus](https://www.kouroshdini.com/course-books/).
 It is sometimes more effective to have a navigation task that shows up on the Forecast perspective instead of a long list of individual tasks contained in a project which ultimately results in a long forecast or today perspective.
+Furthermore I find it helpful in getting a larger picture of the projects I need to touch daily.

 This plugin creates a new Task inside an "Engaged" Project with a link back to the selected Project where the automation was triggered.

 ## Installation Instructions